VulcanJS/vulcan-docs/source/deployment.md

 ## Meteor Up

-The recommended way to deploy Nova is by using [Meteor Up](https://github.com/zodern/meteor-up).
+The recommended way to deploy Vulcan is by using [Meteor Up](https://github.com/zodern/meteor-up).

 ### Configuration